Custer County, South Dakota

 What is Pulaski?

-Pulaski is the civic intelligence OS for Custer County.
-Emergency evacuation alerts are the core.
-Residents register an address, indicate livestock or special needs, and receive a push when the sheriff draws a radius around the fire.
+Pulaski is built to help rural counties get the right people out ahead of wildfire, evacuation intelligence for the agencies on the front line.
+Residents register an address, indicate livestock or special needs, and receive a push when a radius evacuation is ordered.
 They tap Staying or Going.
-The sheriff sees live status on the map.
+Command sees live status on the map.

-Built for the Custer County Sheriff's Office.
-Population 2,043 in town, 8,318 in the county.
-When wildfires threatened, the department had no way to track who was out, who was still in, and who needed a ride.
-There was no budget for one.
+Built from a written first-responder and sheriff's-office spec in Custer County.
+Designed for county emergency-manager and sheriff/fire workflows.
+Population 2,043 in town, 8,318 in the county — when wildfires threatened, there was no way to track who was out, who was still in, and who needed a ride.

 The builder

 Luke Alvarez is a NOLS Wilderness First Responder, National Cave Rescue Commission operator (NSS-CRO), and SAR team leader for Custer County Search and Rescue.
-He led emergency coordination during the Custer wildfire.
-He had never written a line of code before last winter.
+He led emergency coordination during the Custer/Quarry wildfire.

-He sat in his garage every morning and built Pulaski with Claude Code and YouTube.
-The same hands that run a chainsaw on a fire line wrote the code that tracks who gets out alive.
+Built rapidly with AI-native tooling from a rural public-safety workflow gap observed in the field.
+The same hands that run a chainsaw on a fire line built the software that tracks who gets out alive.

 Built for the people who run toward the fire.
 Named after the man who wouldn't let them run away.